-Abruzzo and Molise, one region until 1963, together make Italy’s transition from north to south.
-Both are sparsely populated mountainous regions, and both have been outside the mainstream of Italian affairs since the Middle Ages.
-Bordered by the Apennines, Abruzzo holds some of Italy’s wildest terrain: silent valleys, abandoned hill-villages and vast untamed mountain plains, once roamed by wolves, bears and chamois; sleepy Molise offers similar draws, but is even less visited.
+Abruzzo and Molise, united as one region until 1963, together form a kind of transition zone between northern and southern Italy.
+Both are sparsely populated mountainous regions, which have been outside the mainstream of Italian affairs since the Middle Ages.
+Bordered by the Apennines, Abruzzo is home to some of Italy’s wildest terrain: silent valleys, abandoned hill-villages and vast untamed mountain plains, once roamed by wolves, bears and chamois; sleepy Molise offers similar draws, but is even less visited.
 In recent years Abruzzo has come under international scrutiny, after a massive earthquake struck L’Aquila, the regional capital, in April 2009, virtually destroying the city, killing over 300 people and leaving 65,000 homeless.
-In spite of the widespread destruction, L’Aquila is slowly being pieced back together again, and these two little-visited regions continue to be among the few areas of Italy where there is still plenty to discover.
+In spite of the widespread destruction, L’Aquila is slowly being pieced back together again, and these two little-visited regions continue to be among the few areas of Italy where there is plenty for visitors to discover.

-The Abruzzesi have done much to pull their region out of the poverty trap, developing resorts on the long, sandy Adriatic coastline and exploiting the tourist potential of a large, mountainous national park and some great historic towns.
-Following the earthquake, Sulmona, to the southeast, makes the most logical base.
-L’Aquila, at the foot of Gran Sasso – the Apennines’ highest peak – is still worth a visit, though it’s an unsettling experience wandering scaffolding-lined streets patrolled by the guards of the Protezione Civile.
+The Abruzzesi have done much to pull their region out of the poverty trap, developing resorts on the long, sandy Adriatic coastline and exploiting the tourist potential of a large, mountainous national park and some well-stocked historic towns.
+Since the earthquake, Sulmona, to the southeast, makes the most logical base, though L’Aquila, at the foot of Gran Sasso – the Apennines’ highest peak – is still worth a visit, even if it’s a slightly unsettling experience.

-The rising stars of Abruzzo are the hill-villages around L’Aquila, deeply rural places, where time seems to have stopped somewhere in the fifteenth century, whose traditions, cuisine and architecture are only now coming to be appreciated.
-South of Sulmona, in Scanno elderly women wear costumes that originated in Asia Minor, and make intricate lace on cylindrical cushions known as tomboli.
+The rising stars of Abruzzo are the hill-villages around L’Aquila, deeply rural places, where time seems to have come to a halt somewhere in the fifteenth century, and whose traditions, cuisine and architecture are only now coming to be appreciated.
+South of Sulmona, in Scanno elderly women wear costumes that may have their origins in Asia Minor, and make intricate lace on cylindrical cushions known as tomboli.
 Just down the road, the scruffy hill-village of Cocullo hosts one of Europe’s most bizarre religious festivals.
-The main resort on the Abruzzo coast is Pescara, with a good stretch of sandy beach.
+The main holiday resort on the Abruzzo coast is Pescara, with an impressive stretch of sandy beach that shelves slowly into the Adriatic.
 It makes a convenient base for excursions inland to Chieti, home to an excellent archeological museum.
-However the best spot for a sun-and-sand break is further south at Vasto, with its gently shelving, sandy beach and lively old centre.
+However the best spot for a sun-and-sand break is further south at Vasto, with its equally inviting strand and lively old centre.

 Abruzzo and Molise are mountainous regions where agriculture is difficult and sheep farming dominates.
 Consequently, lamb tends to feature strongly in the local cuisine.
 You’ll come across abbacchio, unweaned baby lamb that is usually cut into chunks and roasted or grilled; arrosticini, tiny pieces of lamb skewered and flame grilled; and intingolo di castrato, lamb cooked as a casserole with tomatoes, wine, herbs, onion and celery.